 - Cool Paleo Pumpkin Bread completely

-- Crumble Paleo Pumpkin Bread into a big bowl, making sure there are no large pieces
+- Crumble Paleo Pumpkin Bread into a large bowl, making sure there are no large pieces

 - Mash Paleo Pumpkin Bread with your hands so that it starts to clump together